cags9607/Efficient-Market-Hypothesis-on-football-data-using-R/README.md

   - A floating number *L1*, the log-likelihood of the maximum likelihood estimator.

-  - A *std.errors*, vector of standard errors for the parameter theta.
+  - A vector *std.errors*, the standard errors for the parameter theta.

 # A simple example using data for Mexican League: